 Women activists also became increasingly prominent in Hebron’s public arena.
-They organized social activities, demonstrations and petitions on regional issues, sometimes crossing social boundaries between urbanites and villagers and between Muslims and Christians.
-Although these Hebronite women were not part of the national women’s organizations such as the Women’s Association or the Arab Women’s League, their activities had a strong nationalist element.
+They organized social activities, demonstrations, and petitions on regional issues, their activities sometimes bringing urban and village dwellers and Muslims and Christians together.
+Although these Hebronite women were not part of national women’s organizations, such as the Women’s Association or the Arab Women’s League, their activities had a strongly nationalist character.
 They condemned the Balfour Declaration and “the attempts to annihilate the country’s Arab people to establish a Jewish kingdom.”
-The women also called for an Arab government in Palestine and a ban on “selling lands to the enemy”.
+The women also called for an Arab government in Palestine and a ban on “selling lands to the enemy.”
 The Arab press covered these activities extensively and Hebron’s women activists gained public support, despite occasional friction with the city’s traditionally conservative nature.

-As noted, these various elite and grassroots urban groups were often led by actors from the city’s longstanding elite, such as Sheikh Muḥammad ʿAlī al-Jaʿbarī, the leader of al-Shubbān in Hebron, Ṭālib Marqa, Yāsīn Abū al-Filāt, Amīn al-Hamūrī, Rashād al-Khatīb al-Tamīmī and many others.
-Although their efforts clearly encouraged regionalism and a regional Hebronite identity, they maintained these constituted complementary components within their wider national Palestinian and Arab identity.
-By the early 1930s, all these promoters of regionalism appeared to have successfully impressed this merged identity upon the public in Hebron and its close rural outskirts.
-For example, in November 1929, prisoners from the Hebron area marked the Balfour Declaration anniversary with a hunger strike and political letters to their families.
+As noted, these urban groups were often led by members of the city’s long-established elite: Shaykh Muḥammad ʿAlī al-Jaʿbarī, the leader of al-Shubbān in Hebron, Ṭālib Marqa, Yāsīn Abū al-Filāt, Amīn al-Hamūrī, Rashād al-Khatīb al-Tamīmī, and many others.
+Although they clearly encouraged regionalism and promoted a regional Hebronite identity, they maintained that doing some complementary to the advocacy of wider national Palestinian and Arab identities.
+By the early 1930s, all of these regionalism advocates appeared to have successfully convinced the public in Hebron and its nearby rural environs that such a merged identity was credible.
+For example, in November 1929, prisoners from the Hebron area marked the Balfour Declaration anniversary with a hunger strike and politically-charged letters to their families.
 In June 1930, the city and the nearby villages jointly protested the execution of two men convicted of participating in the massacre.
-Hebronites continued to commemorate the executed men and assist their families through many collective initiatives.
+Hebronites continued to commemorate the executed men and to assist their families through many collective initiatives thereafter.

-In his memoires, Bahjat Abū Gharbiyya indicates that during the interwar period, the annual pilgrimage to Nabī Mūsā began reflecting in its rituals and symbols the integration of the emerging Hebronite regional identity with the Palestinian and Arab ones.
-In 1934, Abū Gharbiyya and his Hebronite friends formed an armed group called al-Ḥurriyya, which operated in Jerusalem and Mount Hebron.
+In his memoirs, Bahjat Abū Gharbiyya indicates that the annual pilgrimage to Nabī Mūsā during the interwar period began to reflect the integration of the emergent Hebronite regional identity with the Palestinian and Arab ones in its rituals and symbols.
+In 1934, Abū Gharbiyya and his Hebronite friends formed an armed group called al-Ḥurriya that operated in Jerusalem and Mount Hebron.
 While they were supported by the Ḥusaynī camp, al-Ḥurriyya operatives worked independently and kept its Hebronite regional identity and solidarity hidden from the Mufti’s people.

-As supra-local identities grew stronger, tensions with local loyalties, first and foremost familial ones, grew too.
+As supralocal identities grew stronger, tensions between them and local especially familial ones grew too.
 In 1932, an attempt to form a party to represent Hebronite clans of Kurdish descent stirred objection on the grounds that this would awaken old hatreds and tensions.

-After 1929, rural leaders too made visible efforts to cultivate a regional identity among their sector.
-Their main objective was advancing a regional agenda that would improve life for the peasants in this unforgiving region, where poverty was aggravated by taxes and draconian loan rates.
-Proponents of the regional-rural agenda held mass gatherings in March 1930 to advance their ideas, which urban observers found to be somewhat unripe but also worrying because of their village-centric focus.
-Arab press covered extensively al-Shubbān’s attempts to bring the peasants closer to their inclusive regional position by sending delegates to village gatherings.
-National leaders such as Akram Zuʿaytar were concerned by the apparent disregard of Mount Hebron’s rural regionalization agents for the national agenda in general and the sale of lands to Jews particularly.
+After 1929, rural leaders also made visible efforts to cultivate a regional identity in their communities.
+Their main objective was to advance a regional agenda that would improve life for the peasants in this unforgiving region, where poverty was aggravated by punitive taxes and loan interest rates.
+Proponents of this regional rural agenda held mass gatherings in March 1930 to advance their ideas, which some urban observers found to be somewhat underdeveloped but also worrying because of their village-centric focus.
+The Arabic press extensively covered al-Shubbān’s attempts to draw the peasants closer to their inclusive regional position by sending delegates to village gatherings.
+National leaders such as Akram Zuʿaytar were concerned by the apparent disregard of Mount Hebron’s rural regionalization proponents in the general national agenda and particularly in relation the sale of lands to Jews.